miklevin/Pipulate.com/software.md

 ```python
 df = pd.DataFrame(table, columns=["A", "B", "C"])
 ```

+Bonus: It's a small but sometimes important point that even though all these tricks will work with lists-of-lists, lists are a ***dynamic*** and mutable datatype, meaning tons of them is bad for your computer.
+Lists of tuples process much more efficiently.

+#### Saving df to CSV or Excel

+    df.to_csv("file.csv", index=False)
+    df.to_excel("file.xlsx", index=False)

 And from there you can save it out as a CSV file or use it in further manipulations of row & column data such as joins, aggregations and unions.
 For